-For certain concrete repair projects, PULLMAN, a Structural Technologies company, offers hydrodemolition services to improve schedule and enhance quality.
+For certain concrete repair projects, PULLMAN, a licensee of STRUCTURAL TECHNOLOGIES’ products and technical support services, offers hydrodemolition services to improve schedule and enhance quality.

 Hydrodemolition uses high-velocity water jets to remove deteriorated, delaminated, or contaminated concrete from reinforced concrete structures such as bridges, dams and parking garages.
 Concrete is removed using ultra-high pressure (UHP – 35,000 psi) waterjets operating at velocities exceeding 1,500 mph.
 Using UHP water, the hydrodemolition process requires significantly less water than lower pressure systems, while providing ultra-high quality hydrodemolition.
 The use of less water helps protect the environment and conserve a valuable resource.
 Because no abrasive is used, the waterjets do not damage the reinforcing steel or other embedded metal items.

 Hydrodemolition provides an excellent bonding surface, free from micro-fractures as well as many other benefits.
 Hydrodemolition is both an effective and efficient way to quickly remove deteriorated concrete and prepare the surface for the installation of a new concrete overlay or repair material.

 Computer-controlled waterjets can remove the concrete to provide a rough and bondable surface (Scarification, High-Speed, Fast Track Hydrodemolition).
 Bond tests have proven that a monolithic slab is formed when new concrete is place over a surface prepared using hydrodemolition.

 - The rough, irregular surface profile provides an excellent mechanical bond for all types of repair materials creating a monolithic repair

 - The rough, irregular profile contains more surface area per square foot than any other type of concrete removal process